The executive/legal team oversees all aspects of MHP.

 Clark Ziegler is Executive Director of the Massachusetts Housing Partnership, a quasi-public state agency that finances affordable rental housing, provides mortgage financing for first-time home buyers, provides technical assistance for housing and neighborhood development, and is a major contributor to state housing policy.
 He has been with MHP since its inception in 1985 and has been chief executive since 1990.
-During his tenure MHP has delivered financing or technical assistance in 325 cities and towns, including financing for more than 22,000 units of affordable rental housing and more than 19,000 affordable homes for low-income first-time buyers.
-In total MHP has delivered $4.5 billion in below-market financing either directly or through participating banks.
+During his tenure MHP has delivered financing or technical assistance in nearly every city and town in the Commonwealth, including financing for more than 26,000 units of affordable rental housing and more than 22,000 affordable homes for low-income first-time buyers.
+In total MHP has delivered $5.1 billion in below-market financing either directly or through participating banks.

 Between 1976 and 1981, Mr. Ziegler was in Washington, DC as an LBJ Intern, legislative assistant and then administrative assistant (chief of staff) to Massachusetts Congressman Robert Drinan, where he specialized in energy, environmental, budget and tax policy and staffed the House Subcommittee on Environment, Energy and Natural Resources.
 From 1983 to 1985 he was Deputy Director of Development and Public Affairs at the Massachusetts Bay Transportation Authority.

-Mr. Ziegler serves as a governor's appointee on the board of the Community Economic Development Assistance Corporation, which provides financing and technical assistance to community-based nonprofits across Massachusetts.
-He chairs the loan committee for the Housing Partnership Fund, a federally-certified community development financial institution and a lending affiliate of the Housing Partnership Network, an organization that brings together the nation's leading housing and community development nonprofits.
+Ziegler serves as a governor's appointee on the board of the Community Economic Development Assistance Corporation, which provides financing and technical assistance to community-based nonprofits across Massachusetts.
+He chairs the board of the Housing Partnership Fund, a federally-certified community development financial institution and a lending affiliate of the Housing Partnership Network, an organization that brings together the nation's leading housing and community development nonprofits.
 For 11 years, he was a director and officer of the National Association of Affordable Housing Lenders before stepping down in 2020.
 He currently serves on the board of Housing Navigator Massachusetts, a nonprofit that was established in 2019 to provide searchable web listings and a common online application for all subsidized housing units in the Commonwealth.

-As an Ipswich resident Mr. Ziegler served as chairman and as a 15-year member of the town’s Finance Committee, overseeing local spending on municipal government and public education and making recommendations on zoning and all other matters before town meeting.
-In 2006 he received the Community Service Award from Citizens Housing and Planning Association and in 2011 the Boston Globe named him one of the top ten innovators in Massachusetts.
+As an Ipswich resident, Ziegler served as chairman and as a 15-year member of the town’s Finance Committee, overseeing local spending on municipal government and public education and making recommendations on zoning and all other matters before town meeting.
+In 2006 he received the Community Service Award from Citizens Housing and Planning Association and in 2011 the Boston Globe named him one of the top 10 innovators in Massachusetts.